dominikalk/BackpackingAPI/README.md

 ### Geocoding

 Forward geocoding is the process of obtaining coordinates based on an address or search string.
-In this API, this is used for obtaining the coordinates and name to associate with a planned location the user is logging based on a search string.
+In this API, this is used for obtaining the coordinates and name to associate with a planned location the user is logging.
 This API makes use of PositionStack's Geocoding API to return a list of locations based on the user's search string.
 E.g. searching for "London" gives the following results:
 ```
 [
 	{